-As each year of data is added, the HBMs are re-run using the larger continuous data set starting from 2001 where possible.
 The four fish population metrics used in this program are abundance, distribution, growth, and body condition.
 To assess differences in the metrics before and after the flow regime change, an effect of flow regime was included in the models.
-The statistical significance and effect size of the difference in fish population metrics before and after the flow regime change were assessed (Table 8; Figure 35).
-For all four species where a mark-recapture estimate of abundance was possible, the flow regime did not have a significant effect on the rate of population growth.
-In contrast, the rate of population growth based on count densities did differ significantly before and after the flow regime for all four species assessed.
-The rate of population growth decreased after the flow regime change for Burbot (-52%), Northern Pikeminnow (-50%), and Rainbow Trout (-38%).
-The density of sucker species was greater after the flow regime change than before, but the effect size was not calculated, because the effect of flow regime was on density in the model, instead of the rate of population growth, and therefore the effect size is not comparable to the other species.
+The statistical significance and effect size of the difference in fish population metrics before and after the flow regime change were assessed (Table 8; Figure 37).
+For all four species where a mark-recapture estimate of abundance was possible, the flow regime did not have a statistically significant effect on the rate of population growth; however, negative effect sizes for juvenile Bull Trout (-13%) and juvenile Mountain Whitefish (-19%) suggested lower rates of population growth after the flow regime than before.
+The rate of population growth based on count densities did differ significantly before and after the flow regime for all four species assessed.
+The rate of population growth decreased after the flow regime change for Burbot (-39%), Northern Pikeminnow (-52%), and Rainbow Trout (-33%).
+The density of sucker species was greater after the flow regime change than before.
+The effect size was not calculated, because the effect of flow regime was on sucker species density in the model, instead of the rate of population growth, and therefore the effect size is not comparable to the other species.

 Body condition was analyzed using a weight-length regression.
 The estimated body condition was not significantly different before and after the flow regime change for Mountain Whitefish and Rainbow Trout, with effect size estimates close to 0% (Table 8).
 For Bull Trout, body condition was 7% lower after the flow regime change than before for adults and 9% lower for juveniles, but the difference was only statistically significant for juveniles.
-There was an incremental decrease in the body condition of adult Largescale Sucker in the first five years following the flow regime change, but the before/after comparison could not be assessed because suckers were not captured or measured before 2010.
+There was an incremental decrease in the body condition of adult Largescale Sucker in the first five years following the flow regime change, but the before/after comparison could not be assessed because sucker species were not captured or measured before 2010.
 The effect of the flow regime on the von Bertalanffy growth coefficient was not significant for Bull Trout or Mountain Whitefish, suggesting no difference in growth between flow regimes.
-The large credible intervals around effect size estimates for Bull Trout (-34 to 24%) and Mountain Whitefish (-38 to 44%) indicate considerable uncertainty in the assessment of growth (Figure 35).
+The large credible intervals around effect size estimates for Bull Trout (-32% to 25%) and Mountain Whitefish (-28% to 75%) indicate considerable uncertainty in the assessment of growth (Figure 37).

-Estimates of the distribution suggested an upstream shift in distribution during some or all years after the flow regime change for adult Bull Trout, Rainbow Trout, and sucker species (Figure 35).
-This difference in distribution was statistically significant for Bull Trout and Rainbow Trout but not for sucker species (Table 8).
-The effect size of 3% for Bull Trout and 6% for Rainbow Trout can be interpreted as the percent change in the relative density per kilometre upstream.
+Estimates of the distribution suggested an upstream shift in distribution during some years after the flow regime change for adult Bull Trout, Mountain Whitefish, Rainbow Trout, and sucker species (Figure 37).
+This difference in distribution was statistically significant for Rainbow Trout but not for Mountain Whitefish, sucker species or Bull Trout (Table 8).
+The effect size of 2% for Bull Trout and Mountain Whitefish, and 5% for Rainbow Trout can be interpreted as the percent change in the relative density per kilometre upstream.

 Table 8.
-Statistical significance and effect size for the effect of flow regime on fish population metrics in the MCR, 2001-2017.
+Statistical significance and effect size for the effect of flow regime on fish population metrics in the MCR, 2001-2018.
 Direction of Effect indicates a positive or negative change after the flow regime change for significant effects (P<0.05; bold text).
 Effect sizes include the lower 95% credible limit (LCL) and the upper 95% credible limit (UCL).